eldain/191/README.md

 Most of the heavy lifting and social media API calls can be found in the /app directory

-The following files are php classes that take simple parameters, make the API call via curl, parses the data, and then retuns the reuslt as JSON strings:
+The following files are php classes that take simple parameters, make the API call via curl, parses the data, and then retuns the result as JSON strings:
 `/app/MyFacebookApi.php`
 `/app/MyInstagramApi.php`
 `/app/MyTwitterApi.php`